• Skip to primary navigation

 1. Prepare the fava beans.
 Soak dried fava beans in a large bowl for 6-7 hours or overnight.
 Drain and rinse them well.

-1. Peel their skin off by pinching each bean between your thumb and forefinger.
+2. Peel their skin off by pinching each bean between your thumb and forefinger.
 You will have about 1 and ½ cups shelled beans.
 Put them aside.
-Check out how to prepare fava beans for cooking to learn more tips about this process.

-1. Add in lemon juice, salt and finely chopped fresh dill and put them in a food processor.
+5. Add in lemon juice, salt and finely chopped fresh dill and put them in a food processor.
 Pulse until creamy.
-If the mixture is too thick and it is hard to pulse, add a little cold water.
+If the fava beans puree is too thick and it is hard to pulse, add a little cold water.
 Start with 1-2 tablespoons of water and check if more is needed to have a creamy texture.

-2. Refrigerate at least for 30 minutes before serving and serve with a drizzle of extra olive oil, fresh dill and red pepper flakes on it.
+6. Refrigerate at least for 30 minutes before serving and serve with a drizzle of extra virgin olive oil, fresh dill and red pepper flakes or paprika on it.

 Fava bean dip in a white bowl.